Digital Nomad Life in Perugia, Italy

 When we asked people what advice they would give someone preparing to move to Perugia, they said:

 "Before retiring in Perugia, expats should be aware that the cost of living is higher than in many other parts of the country.
 Additionally, the language barrier can be a challenge, as Italian is the primary language spoken in the city.
 Expats should also be aware that the city is quite hilly, so having a car or access to public transportation is essential.
 Furthermore, expats should research the healthcare system in Perugia to ensure they have access to the medical care they need.
-Finally, expats should be aware that the city is quite small, so it may not offer the same amenities as larger cities," remarked one foreigner who made the move to Perugia.
+Finally, expats should be aware that the city is quite small, so it may not offer the same amenities as larger cities," explained one expat living in Perugia, Italy.

 Connect